MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/materialized-views/materialized-view-overview.md

 * A materialized view can't be created:
     * On top of another materialized view.
-    * On [follower databases](../../../follower.md) (since follower databases are read-only and materialized views require write operations).
-Materialized views that are defined on leader databases can be queried from their followers as any other table in the leader.
-However, the view must be created on the leader cluster.
+    * On [follower databases](../../../follower.md).
+Follower databases are read-only and materialized views require write operations.
+Materialized views that are defined on leader databases can be queried from their followers, like any other table in the leader.
 * The source table of a materialized view:
     * Must be a table that is being ingested to directly, either using one of the [ingestion methods](../../../ingest-data-overview.md#ingestion-methods-and-tools), using an [update policy](../updatepolicy.md), or [ingest from query commands](../data-ingestion/ingest-from-query.md).
-        * [move extents](../move-extents.md) from other tables into the source table of the materialized view.
+        * [Move extents](../move-extents.md) from other tables into the source table of the materialized view.
 Move extents may fail with the following error: `Cannot drop/move extents from/to table 'TableName' since Materialized View 'ViewName' is currently processing some of these extents`.
     * Can't be enabled for streaming ingestion.
     * Can't be a restricted table or a table with row level security enabled.
 * [Cursor functions](../databasecursor.md#cursor-functions) can't be used on top of materialized views.